Gold is the world’s oldest and most established store of value. It’s the original stable currency, long before stable coins became a thing.

 For many investors though, the disadvantage of gold is that you can’t earn interest on it and that it’s hard to loan out.
 The only official institution that offers interest on gold is the State Bank of India’s Gold Deposit Scheme, where the interest rates are as paltry as cash deposit rates.

 With the rise of gold-backed cryptocurrencies, it’s now possible to earn interest on gold deposits.
 Holders of PAX Gold (PAXG) can earn interest by depositing at BlockFi.
-The Annual Percentage Yield (APY) is 2% (at the time of publishing), with interest paid out at the beginning of every month.
+The Annual Percentage Yield (APY) is up to 3.25% (at the time of publishing), with interest paid out at the beginning of every month.

 What is PAXG?